Tiles or Shower Wall Panels – Which Is Best?

-What is a shower wall?
+What is a Bathroom Shower Wall Panel?

 Shower wall kits come complete with trims and sealant so that you can pop it all into place yourself.
 Instructions are usually clear and once in situ they do away with the worry of grubby grout which is a definite plus for many people.